foo-dogsquared/automate-md/CONTRIBUTING.md

 5. Make a pull request into the original repo (this one, of course 😁)

 ### About pull requests
+- Fix only one issue per pull request
-- Make sure to write descriptively what you've generally made
+- Describe what you've generally made
 - Write meaningful commit messages (as stated from [the official book](https://git-scm.com/book))
-- You can start with something small like fixing the written code in accordance to the coding style guide (which is just after this one), I even make those mistakes myself 🙃
+- You can start with something small like fixing grammatical errors or editing the source code in accordance to the coding style guide (which is just after this one), I even make those mistakes myself 🙃

 ### Coding style
 Well, for consistency. 🙂